Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 What to see in Borgo Parrini

-1. The colorful houses and murals
+1. Colourful houses and murals

-The village is famous for its artistic facades, inspired by Gaudí’s style:
+The village is famous for its artistic façades inspired by Gaudí’s style:

 - mosaics